Cevantime/godot_tabs/README.md

-Then you will be able de access your scenes and incorporate them in other scenes using a simple drag and drop.
+Then you will be able to access your scenes and incorporate them in other scenes using a simple drag and drop.